jeog/SimpleOrderbook/README.md

 ## SimpleOrderbook
 - - -

-An experimental C++(11) financial-market orderbook and matching engine w/ a Python extension module.
+SimpleOrderbook is a C++(11) financial market orderbook and matching engine with a Python extension module.

 #### Features